skylicht-lab/skylicht-engine/README.md

 <img src="Documents/Media/Samples/sample_collision_decal.jpg"/>

 ### Samples\Instancing
-This is demo setup render many mesh instancing to optimize draw call and render performance.
+This is a demo on setting up the rendering of many mesh instances to optimize draw calls and rendering performance.

 ### Samples\SkinnedMeshInstancing
-This is a demo of drawing many characters and animations, that use GPU Instancing technique.
+This is a demo of drawing many characters and animations using the GPU Instancing technique.
 <img src="Documents/Media/Samples/sample_skinned_instancing.jpg"/>

 ### Samples\BoidSystem